micmejia/bible-dump/NKJV/Deuteronomy/Deut 14.md

 the stork, the heron after its kind, and the hoopoe and the bat.

 ###### 19
-"Also every [^d]creeping thing that flies is unclean for you; they shall not be eaten.
+"Also every creeping thing that flies is unclean for you; they shall not be eaten.

 ###### 20
 "You may eat all clean birds.